-Classic storage benchmarks Storage benchmarking is an old and complex topic with many applicable techniques and intricate nuances [130].
+Classic storage benchmarks Storage benchmarking is an old and complex topic with many applicable techniques and intricate nuances [184].
 Therefore, it is not surprising that the array of tools for benchmarking and corresponding studies is extensive.
-Filebench [131], fio [41], SPEC SFS [125], and IOZone [18] are just a few examples of popular file system benchmarks.
-For a comprehensive survey of file system and storage benchmarks we refer the reader to a study by Traeger et al. [135].
+Filebench [186], fio [63], SPEC SFS [178], and IOZone [33] are just a few examples of popular file system benchmarks.
+For a comprehensive survey of file system and storage benchmarks we refer the reader to a study by Traeger et al. [194].

 The majority of such benchmarks generate a single, stationary workload per run, which is not representative of cloud native environments.
 Few benchmarks have built-in mechanisms to dynamically increase the load, in order to discover the peak throughput where diminishing returns (e.g., due to thrashing) begin to take over.
-For example, measuring NFS throughput via SPEC SFS [126] and process scheduling throughput using AIM7 [132].
+For example, measuring NFS throughput via SPEC SFS [179] and process scheduling throughput using AIM7 [187].

-Filebench [131, 1] comes with several canned configurations [107] and even has its own Workload Modeling Language (WML) [145].
+Filebench [186, 4] comes with several canned configurations [152] and even has its own Workload Modeling Language (WML) [206].
 It, however, is not distributed (cannot run in a coordinated manner across multiple containers) and, though WML is flexible for encoding stationary workloads, is still limited in creating dynamically changing workloads.
 In our experience, adding support for distributed and temporally varying workloads to Filebench's WML is a difficult task.
+Therefore, in CNSBench, we exploited the orchestration capabilities of cloud native environments and delegated these tasks to a higher level (i.e., the CNSBench controller and the Kubernetes orchestrator itself).
+This further allowed us to support any existing benchmarks as canned I/O generators.